-China on collision course with Robert Mugabe as it hosts axed fleeing VP - The Zimbabwe Mail
+China on collision course with Robert Mugabe as it hosts axed fleeing VP

 A report by local media quoted a military source as saying that Mnangagwa’s journey was made possible by the country’s faction riddled war veterans head Chris Mutsvangwa.

 Mutsvangwa himself was the former ambassador to China.
 In recent years Mugabe has increasingly become hostile accusing the Chinese of diamonds plunder.
-Mugabe’s plan to have his wife succeed him is beloved to be backed by the Russians who feel threatened by the Russians over their platinum mineral rights
+Mugabe’s plan to have his wife succeed him is believed to be backed by the Russians who feel threatened by China over their platinum mineral rights and other economic interests.

+In recent years both China and Russia have build vast economic interests in Zimbabwe.

 “He (Mnangagwa is now in China.
 War veterans chairperson Christopher Mutsvangwa facilitated the journey,” the military source was quoted as saying.